 Taq Taq – A potential billion barrel field

-There are currently 12 producing wells at Taq Taq, and the current production capacity of the field is 120,000 barrels per day, with plans on track to increase this to 200,000 barrels per day in 2014.
-The first horizontal well on Taq Taq is scheduled to spud towards the end of 2013.
+There are currently 15 producing wells at Taq Taq, and the current production capacity of the field is 120,000 barrels per day, with construction of the second central processing facility on track to increase this to 200,000 barrels per day by the end of 2014.

 There are four oil bearing zones that have been discovered in the Taq Taq field, one in the Oligocene Pilaspi formation and three in the Upper Cretaceous Shiranish, Kometan and Qamchuqa formations.
 The oil in Pilaspi formation is relatively heavy with an API gravity of 24 degrees, and the Cretaceous reservoirs contain a lighter, very low gas-to-oil ratio with an API gravity of 48 degrees.